Sunday, November 29, 2020

 The best way to undermine prejudice is to better understand the forces that brought people to where they are today.
 This series is very good to explain many of the travels and motivations.

 P.S.
-To emphasize that the battle for acceptance and equality is not yet over I will refer you an earlier blog about an eight year period when blacks did have control in one state their progress was all undone.
+To emphasize that the battle for acceptance and equality is not yet over I will refer you an earlier blog about an eight year period when blacks did have control in one state, but their progress was all undone.
 In a more recent eight year period we can appreciate that a black president can only do so much and someone else can use resentment to set progress back. http://www.therealjohndavidson.com/2017/12/we-were-eight-years-in-power.html

 Sunday, November 15, 2020